cyborguk/cyborguk.github.io/_posts/2021-05-03-bash-productivity.md

 Some bash commands are used to provide some moment-in-time information but don't change your environment, and aren't useful in your history.
-Adding the HISTIGNORE variable to your `.bashrc` file allows you to choose which commands to ignore.
+Adding the HISTIGNORE variable to your `.bashrc` file allows you to choose which standalone commands to drop from your history.
+Here's an example:

 ```
-export HISTIGNORE='pwd:exit:fg:bg:top:clear:history:ls'
+export HISTIGNORE='pwd:exit:fg:bg:top:clear:history:ls:uptime:df'
 ```

+Add to this list or remove from it as you see fit - some people use the `ll` as an alias of `ls -alF`.
+A frequent user might want to stop this from appearing in their history too.

 As a bonus, if you don't want certain sensitive commands appearing in your history, for example if you are specifying a password or API key on the command